 We understand that sometimes unexpected things happen.
 However, please know that not-attendance does not constitute withdrawal from a class.
 We are not able to offer tuition refunds unless we are informed of your intent to withdraw before the session begins.

-Musical Beginnings welcomes families at any point during the semester!
-However, we do not prorate for classes missed due to late registration.
-Instead, families may makeup class(es) during the semester.
+Musical Beginnings welcomes families at any point during the first half of our ten-week semesters!
+However, we generally do not prorate for classes missed due to late registration, although exceptions may be made at the center director's discretion.
+Instead, families are encouraged to make up class(es) during the semester.

-Please feel comfortable to nurse or bottle-feed your child in class, but we ask that you not bring food or drink into classrooms.
+Please feel comfortable to nurse or bottle-feed your infant in class, but we ask that you not bring food or drink into classrooms.

 It is natural to want to bring guests or older siblings with you to class.
 Please prearrange with Teacher Emily to ensure adequate space in the class.
 A drop-in fee of $10 per child (paid in cash at the time of the class) is required.
 However, if you have missed a class, you can use the drop-in class as a make up class.

 Yes, parents, grandparents, or caregivers are welcome to attend class at any time—no need to ask!